psyss24/psyss24.github.io/posts/money.md

 That “temporary” measure was never reversed and the world had just transitioned into a fully fiat system.
 Currencies were no longer backed by anything material but were now sustained entirely by confidence.

 With the end of gold convertibility, central banks gained powerful new tools; they could print money freely and set interest rates to steer the economy by adjusting the cost of borrowing.
 This meant they could respond dynamically to recessions or crises.
-For example in the US, 2008 saw a catastrophic collapse in housing markets and the ensuing credit crunch meant interest rates were already approaching zero; the U.S. Federal Reserve then initiated (quantitative easing)[a policy of creating digital money to buy financial assets like government bonds and mortgage-backed securities].
+For example in the US, 2008 saw a catastrophic collapse in housing markets and the ensuing credit crunch meant interest rates were already approaching zero; the U.S. Federal Reserve then initiated (quantitative easing)[a policy of creating digital money to buy financial assets like government bonds and mortgage backed securities].

 The goal was to inject liquidity into a frozen banking system.
 By doing so, the Fed expanded its balance sheet from under [$1 trillion in 2007 to over $4 trillion by 2014][21].
 It powerfully showcased fiat’s might; limitless money creation used to shore up fragile banks and prop up financial institutions.